nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 OK, the previous example was illustrative, but if we are building a real game, chances are things will end up being a lot more complicated.
 We will probably end up having many different actions that might cause a change of balance.
 Those actions might be the result of a particular sequence of events and it might become hard to track down the discrete logical transactions that we have to _serialize_ in order to avoid race conditions.

-Ideally, we don't want to think in terms of transactions, we just need to make sure that we never read the balance if there is another event that is ready to change its value.
+Ideally, we don't want to think in terms of transactions, we just need to make sure that we never read the balance if there is another concurrent operation that is ready to change its value.

 To be able to do this we need two things: